 Alexander Luft is a writer and teacher in the Chicago area.
 He holds Ph.D.s from the Program for Writers at the University of Illinois at Chicago and from Macquarie University in Sydney, Australia.

-Alex’s fiction has appeared in Yemassee, Midwestern Gothic, The Coachella Review, Chicago Literati and other literary magazines.
-You can read his work published online here.
+Alex’s fiction and essays have appeared in Yemassee, The Chestnut Review, Midwestern Gothic, The Coachella Review, TINGE and other literary magazines.
+You can read his work here.

-Alex has taught courses in creative writing, American literature, composition, journalism and media studies.
-He first taught at the University of Missouri in 2012 and continues to teach at both Macquarie and UIC.
+Alex has taught courses in creative writing, American and British literature, composition, journalism and media studies.
+He first taught at the University of Missouri in 2012 before teaching at UIC, Macquarie and Roosevelt University.

 Trained as a magazine journalist, Alex received a B.J. in magazine writing from the University of Missouri School of Journalism in 2009.
-After a short and wildly unsuccessful reporting career, he returned to MU and earned his M.A. in English in 2013.
+He returned to MU and earned his M.A. in English in 2013.
 He was accepted to UIC that year as a Betty Smith Stuart Fellow.

 He lives with his dinosaur-obsessed son and a rescue dog at his wife’s house in McHenry County, Illinois.